grantmwilliams/gcomp/README.md

 So far the compression stack plan is:

-* Run Length Encoding

 * Burrows-Wheeler Transform

 * Move to Front Algorithm

 * Run Length Encoding

-* Arithmetic Coding
+* Adaptive Arithmetic Coding (with predictive modeling)

-Currently only the arithmetic coding is working.
-I plan on updating it to use markov chains and change the encoding to be predicitive.
-Currently the arithmetic coding is geting a 55% compression rate on the test file.
-This is significantly worse than using the built in compression on the file system.
+Currently I only have the arithmetic coding algorithm working and I'm getting about a 55% compression ratio on text files.
+Hoping to increase the compression ratio with the transform and better predictive modeling.